PhotoLine

-PhotoLine is a general purpose bitmap and vector graphics editor developed and published by Computerinsel GmbH for Windows, macOS, and Linux/Wine.
-It was originally created in 1995 by Gerhard Huber and Martin Huber.
-The program combines bitmap and vector graphics editing in one seamless working application unlike most graphics software which tend to focus on either bitmap or vector editing and output.
-PhotoLine is considered as a market competitor to Adobe Photoshop.
+PhotoLine is a graphics editor developed and published by Computerinsel GmbH for Windows and macOS.

+It was originally created in 1995 by Gerhard Huber and Martin Huber and was first released in 1996 for the Atari ST line of personal computers.

 Features

-PhotoLine edits and composes multi-layer raster and vector images with deep support for masking and alpha compositing and with full color management.
-Editing and color management in PhotoLine is mostly non-destructive.
-Image data in layers is preserved without loss of information regardless of the document's image mode or layer transformation. color depth, image resolution, color model, and ICC profile are preserved for each individual layer or group of layers.
-Layers can be cloned and reused anywhere in the layer stack, including repurposed as layer masks.
-Layer blending and compositing in PhotoLine supports common blend modes, and features a layer blend range of -200 to +200 percent.
-It is also possible to control which channels are blended for each layer, adjustment layer, and layer mask or group of layers.
-Filters, adjustment layers, and brushes have access to Lab and HIS color modes (HIS is a variant of HSL), separately of the color model of the underlying image layer.
+PhotoLine supports multi-layer raster and vector documents.
+It provides tools for masking, alpha compositing, layer blending, color management, image adjustment, filtering, and transformations.

 In Addition to raster and vector editing, PhotoLine can be used for small desktop publishing projects.
 Multi-page documents with page spreads and text flow between text frames and pages are supported.
 Character and paragraph styles can be defined.
 Spot colors, bleed settings, a baseline grid, a table of contents generator, and PDF/X support help with these projects.
 PhotoLine is however much more limited when compared to dedicated publishing software such as Adobe InDesign or QuarkXPress.

-PhotoLine incorporates the Open-source software library LibRaw to read raw images from digital cameras for import.
-Developing these files is non-destructive with a choice of embedding the RAW image data either in the PhotoLine document or link to the external RAW image file.
+PhotoLine incorporates the LibRaw library to read raw images from digital cameras for import.
 PhotoLine can open raw files as linear unmodified and non color managed source images.
 Photoshop PSD files can be imported and exported.

-Core functionality of PhotoLine can be extended through standard Photoshop filter plugins, the G'MIC digital image processing framework, and PSP tubes.
-External programs can be linked for a seamless round-trip workflow and files can be sent directly for processing in third-party design applications.
+PhotoLine can be extended through standard Photoshop-compatible plugins, G'MIC digital image processing framework, and PSP tubes.
 Custom functionality is further supported through scripting and macro recording.